I love the Saab 99—-so much character. This is from a front page of a 1971 catalogue for the car.

 It is a great article as well, with a link to the gallery of 100+ photos at the bottom right hand side of the page:

 I am a HUGE fan of the Porsche 911 GT3—–so i got all hot and bothered when I saw that they are offering a ‘special edition’ 911 GT3 RS 4.0.

 This video is filled with a strange german man who moves his hands around too much—-but the car itself is all types of hotness.
 Who really cares what supercars are doing, when something this fantastic exists?
 Limited to 600 cars. $185k a pop.

 The engine of the year for us in the USA is most definitely the new 2.5L 5 cylinder turbo that is being introduced in the TT-RS this autumn.
-The TT-RS is definitely the most exciting sports car being released on US shores in 2011.
+The TT-RS is probably the most exciting sports car being released on US shores in 2011 after the truly remarkable BMW 1M.
 I had a conversation with Audi Of America’s product manager today about the imminent launch of the car.
 The details are still in their final stages, but the first cars will be delivered in the early Autumn it seems.
 Exciting stuff—especially as I have a few friends ordering one.
 For anyone here interested—ordering guides are now available from Audi dealers across the US—pricing, however, is not finalized yet.
 The car will be arriving, however, with the upgraded 360hp “RS Plus” configuration.
 It’s gonna be an epic daily driver…